Info icon

 true

-03 Run authorize-security-group-ingress command (OSX/Linux/UNIX) to add the inbound rule removed at the previous step with a different set of parameters in order to restrict access to trusted entities only (IP addresses or security groups).
-To create and attach custom inbound/ingress rules to the selected Amazon EC2 security group based on your access requirements, use one of the following options (the command does not produce an output):
+03 Run authorize-security-group-ingress command (OSX/Linux/UNIX) to add the inbound rule removed in the previous step with a different set of parameters in order to restrict access to trusted entities only.
+To create and attach custom ingress rules to the selected Amazon EC2 security group based on your access requirements, use one of the following options (the command output should return true if the command request succeeds):

 aws ec2 authorize-security-group-ingress